-- 2.7.8 To improve access to tension the screws it may be advantageous to remove the control panel from the fire.
-To do this, remove the 4 off retaining screws and on MC models, remove the control valve retaining nut. - 2.7.9 Thread a tensioning screw over both of the cables and ensure that the tensioning nut is screwed fully up against the hexagon shoulder of the tensioning screw (this provides maximum travel for the tensioning nut). - 2.7.10 Fit a cabling pipe (found in loose items pack) and a screwed nipple on to each of the cables and pull hand tight up against the tensioning screw, then secure each nipple with a flat bladed screwdriver. - 2.7.11 Before making the final gas connection, thoroughly purge the gas supply pipework to remove all foreign matter, otherwise serious damage may be caused to the gas control valve on the fire.
+- 2.7.8 To improve access to tension the screws it may be advantageous to remove the controls assembly from the fire.
+To do this, refer to section 4.1 - 2.7.9 Thread a tensioning screw over both of the cables and ensure that the tensioning nut is screwed fully up against the hexagon shoulder of the tensioning screw (this provides maximum travel for the tensioning nut). - 2.7.10 Fit a screwed nipple on to each of the cables and pull hand tight up against the tensioning screw, then secure each nipple with a flat bladed screwdriver.
+Tighten using the tensioning nut. - 2.7.11 Before making the final gas connection, thoroughly purge the gas supply pipework to remove all foreign matter, otherwise serious damage may be caused to the gas control valve on the fire.
 Failure to purge the gas supply will invalidate the guarantee.